paulwrubel/brittlewing-game/gdd.md

 ## Mechanics

+### Planting and Breeding Flowers

 Flowers can be planted, watered, and picked.
 Flowers each have a genome which consists of some number of genes.
-Two flowers can breed together to create a child, whose genome is determined from the genomes of its parents via a punnett square.
+Two flowers can pollinate each other to create a child, whose genome is determined from the genomes of its parents via a punnett square.

 There are differing classes of flowers, separated be the number of genes in their genome: